YenHub/developer-docs/docs/sysadmin/windows/reserved-ports.md

 Now, Hyper-V should respect your range of exclusions, working around them when creating it's dynamic port exclusions.

-You may now try to run your solution with AppStore again.
+You may now try to run your solution with a high port number again.

 ### Alternative Fix (WSL2 For Docker)